huggingface/datasets/datasets/metooma/README.md

 ### Source Data
-- Source of all the data points in this dataset is Twitter.
+- Source of all the data points in this dataset is Twitter social media platform.

 #### Initial Data Collection and Normalization